florjasinski/challenge/README.md

-Aquí tienes un ejemplo de cómo podrías ajustar el README para reflejar los problemas que encontraste con Nuxt.js y Pinia, y cómo decidiste proceder:

----

 ## Contacts Management Platform

-This is a contact management platform that allows users to store and manage contact information, including name, address, email, phone number, and profile picture.
-The platform also integrates with the Google Places API to allow users to search for addresses when creating or updating a contact.
+This is a contact management platform that allows users to store and manage contact information

 ## Prerequisites for the Challenge